commercetools/sphere-lightspeed-onsite-connector/README.md

 SPHERE - Lightspeed OnSite Connector
 ==================================

-This connector allows to synchronize information between a SPHERE.IO project and a Lightspeed OnSite server.
+This connector allows you to synchronize information between a SPHERE.IO project and a Lightspeed OnSite server.
 In particular, the following synchronization is performed:

 - Export SPHERE.IO products to Lightspeed OnSite (`sku`, `name`, `price` and the first image from the master variant).